 Amended March 22, 2006

 ARTICLE I – NAME

-The name of this organization is the Hearing Loss Association of Sarasota (the “Chapter”) also sometimes known as “HLAS”.
-HLAS is a chapter of the Hearing Loss Association of America.
+The name of this organization is the Hearing Loss Association of America, Sarasota/Manatee Chapter (the “Chapter”).
+The Chapter is a chapter of the Hearing Loss Association of America.

 ARTICLE II – PURPOSES

-The purpose of the Hearing Loss Association of Sarasota is to:
+The purpose of the Hearing Loss Association of America, Sarasota/Manatee Chapter is to:

 A. Enable people with hearing loss and their families to meet the challenge of hearing loss and to participate in the mainstream of an enlightened society through information, education, advocacy and support.